//What is a Community Cat?

 What is a stray cat?

-A stray cat is a former pet that has either been abandoned or strayed from home and got lost.
+A stray cat is a former pet that has either been abandoned or strayed from home and become lost.
 These cats used to be cared for by an owner but are now trying to survive on their own on the streets.
 Stray cats are generally tame and friendly and will allow you to pick them up or pet them, although some may be skittish and run away.
 Many strays can be adopted as pets.

 What is a tame cat?